Decoding 15 3/4: A practical guide to Understanding Mixed Numbers and Improper Fractions

 Visualizing the Conversion

 Imagine 15 whole pizzas, each cut into 4 slices.
-That's 15 * 4 = 60 slices.
+In real terms, that's 15 * 4 = 60 slices.
 We also have an extra 3/4 of a pizza, meaning 3 more slices.
 In total, we have 60 + 3 = 63 slices, and each pizza has 4 slices, resulting in the improper fraction 63/4.

 Converting an Improper Fraction back to a Mixed Number